Hevedy/Purpleprint-Core/README.md

 ### Random Library:
-New nodes to get random points in space taking less calls.
+New nodes for generating random points in space with fewer function calls.

 > - int32 GetRandomIndexByWeight( const TArray<float> Weights)